ElandaOfficial/venum/README.md

 ATTRIB(RETENTION(RUNTIME))
 ```

-This is what our enum looks like now:
+This is what our venum looks like now:
 ```C++
 VENUM_CREATE_ASSOC
 (